Georg Klusemann: Art

-Georg Klusemann worked as a painter, drawer, etcher, and author of children books.
-His oeuvre comprises at least 350 canvases, 330 etchings, hundreds of drawings, gouaches and water colors, as well as poems and fables.
+Klusemann worked as a painter, drawer, etcher, and author of children books.
+His oeuvre comprises at least 350 canvases, 330 etchings, hundreds of drawings, gouaches and watercolors, as well as poems and fables.
 His children books were published by Beltz & Gelberg and Peter Hammer Verlag and are still part of school curricula in German elementary schools because of their playful and imaginative approach to intercultural communication.
-After several monographies about his work and more than 20 catalogues, the complete works were published in two volumes by Hatje Cantz Verlag in the year 2000.
+After several monographs about his work and more than 20 catalogues, the complete works were published in two volumes by Hatje Cantz Verlag in 2000.

-Georg Klusemann's paintings and etchings have been the object of more than 40 exhibitions in France, Spain, Italy, Germany, Venezuela and the U.S.A.
+Klusemann's paintings and etchings have been the object of more than 40 exhibitions in France, Spain, Italy, Germany, Venezuela and the U.S.A.
 The major retrospectives have taken place at the Museum Folkwang in Essen, the Kunstverein für die Rheinlande und Westfalen in Düsseldorf, at the Goethe-Institut New York, at the Bagatti Valsecchi Museum in Milan and at the Museo d'arte contemporanea Villa Croce in Genua.
 His works are part of the collections of the Metropolitan Museum of Art in New York, the Museum of Modern Art in New York, the Albertina in Vienna, the Rheinische Landesmuseum in Bonn, the Museo d'arte contemporanea Villa Croce in Genua and the Museo de Bellas Artes in Caracas, as well as of numerous private collections.

 In 1994, a children's opera based on his Die wundersame Reise nach Esmir was first played at the Ruhrfestspielhaus in Recklinghausen.

 Personal life

 He was born in an area of Essen called An der Kluse (near Klusenkapelle), below Villa Hügel.

 In 1968, he met Elena Hochman-Klusemann, a Jewish sociologist raised in Venezuela.
 Elena's mother was a Holocaust survivor who struggled with her daughter's marriage to a German.
 They moved to Tuscany, where Elena later sank into depression and Klusemann turned to alcohol.
 He started to vomit blood three months before his death.
+Klusemann died in Pisa in 1981.

 He is the subject of the documentary Georg by his daughter Caterina Klusemann, completed in 2008 for Arte/ZDF.
-In the film, several friends and fellow artists like the painter Ulrich Erben, the writer Ingrid Bachér (who had written that "there was something magnificent about him, nothing small, narrow, he overflowed with life"), the writer Hermann Schulz, and his publisher Hans-Joachim Gelberg, as well as his wife reconstruct his brief but intense life.
+In the film, several friends and fellow artists, including painter Ulrich Erben, writer Ingrid Bachér (who had written that "there was something magnificent about him, nothing small, narrow, he overflowed with life"), writer Hermann Schulz, and his publisher Hans-Joachim Gelberg, as well as his wife, reconstruct his brief but intense life.